For urgent consular assistance call

 More information:

-To drive, you must be at least 18 years old and have an Australian driver's licence and an International Driving Permit (IDP).
+To drive, you must be at least 18 years old and have an Australian driver's licence (digital driver's licences may not be accepted) and an International Driving Permit (IDP).

 If you stay longer than 12 months, you'll need a Singaporean licence.